 Traditionally, women in Colombia have been considered natural caregivers and mothers.
 By deciding against the pregnancy, abortion seekers challenge such ideas.

 In Colombia, demographic characteristics such as social class, race, age, or nationality play a massive role in the definition of individual identities.
-This results in general beliefs that abortion seekers usually belong to vulnerable groups.
+This results in general beliefs that abortion seekers usually belong to marginalized groups.

 Abortion and Stigma and Colombia: A review of policy and social mediaRead, download or simply check the complete report here

 Please wait while flipbook is loading.
 For more related info, FAQs and issues please refer to DearFlip WordPress Flipbook Plugin Help documentation.